 Gakuryu (formerly Sogo) Ishii fans rejoice!
 Ishii has just released a new film and through some unexplained mystery the Japanese DVD/Blu features English subtitles.
 A true miracle if I ever saw one.
 While those don't come cheap, it's well worth the investment.
 That's It [Soredake] is a semi-throwback to Ishii's early punk films, though it's more than a simple piece of nostalgia.
-Soredake blends Ishii's Sogo and Gakuryu personas and the result is a film that feels both familiar and refreshing at the same time.
+That's It blends Ishii's Sogo and Gakuryu personas and the result is a film that feels both familiar and refreshing at the same time.

 Those who expected Gakuryu to completely abandon his punk roots after changing his name were proven wrong after just 3 films under his new identity.
-While I can't comment on Shanidaru no Hana (a film that, hopefully just for the time being, remains mostly hidden from the West), Ikiterumono wa Inainoka was a big change of pace from Ishii's earlier films.
+While I can't comment on Flower of Shanidaru (a film that, hopefully just for the time being, remains mostly hidden from the West), Isn't Anyone Alive? was a big change of pace from Ishii's earlier films.
 It felt like a truly new direction for the godfather of Japanese punk cinema, but clearly the attraction to punk was simply too big to resist.

-It's virtually impossible to pin Soredake down in one single genre.
+It's virtually impossible to pin That's It down in one single genre.
 There' a rather big crime angle to the story, with hints of mystery running throughout the first half of the film.
 The second half is more action-oriented, while the mood remains pretty light from start to finish.
 There are even some superhero-like things going on near the end, followed by a couple of minor mind fucks.
 It can be quite a challenge to get your head around it all, but somehow Ishii manages to keep it all tied together.

 That's It is a blast.
-Energetic, mysterious, fun, wild ... it's just one big entertaining mess.
-The film looks great, sounds great and the actors are all on top of their game.
-It's up there with Ishii's best, but fans of Ishii's Sogo persona should take note that it's a little different from his earlier work.
-Even so, there's no reason not to give this one a try, as Soredake is one of those niche films that deserves a warm, loving and caring cult audience.
+Energetic, mysterious, fun and wild, it's one big, entertaining mess.
+The film looks amazing, sounds great and the actors are all on top of their game.
+Up there with Ishii's best, but fans of Ishii's Sogo persona should take note that it's a little different from his earlier work.
+Even so, there's no reason not to give this one a try, as That's It is one of those niche films that deserves a warm, loving and caring cult audience.